Kentucky Bluegrass: From Lexington to Louisville

 11:00 am–7:00 pm

-Traveler’s Rest, the home of David and Roseann Downey, is a reconstruction of the house built for Issac Shelby, Kentucky’s first Governor, in 1786.
+Traveler’s Rest, the home of David and Roseann Downey, is a reconstruction of the house built in 1786 for Isaac Shelby, Kentucky’s first Governor.
 The Downeys restored the house and furnished it with a prominent collection of early Kentucky furniture, including a lap desk that belonged to Shelby, as well as contemporary studio glass and fine art by Henry Faulkner, a 20th-century Lexington artist.

 The splendid collection of Mack and Sharon Cox is an important and substantial reservoir of early Kentucky material culture that includes silver, textiles, engravings, landscape paintings, long rifles, powder horns, pottery, and glass.
 The Cox’s main focus centers around portraiture and furniture, especially examples made in Lexington and Frankfort.
 Their rich and varied holdings represent the Western perspective of the American Federal period.